 Law School Class Bidding Interface (“CBI”) – Instructions

-LawCBI is the new Law School class bidding system that students use to request classes.
-You will now use this online interface to request clinics, as well as seminars, practice/simulations and upper class courses.
+LawCBI is the Law School's class bidding system that students use to request classes.
+You will use this online interface to request clinics, as well as seminars, practice/simulations, and upper class courses.
+This is your opportunity to secure seats in the classes that you want most.
 To use LawCBI go to this link…

 …and follow the instructions below.

-The bidding process is divided into three cycles, one for clinics, one for seminars and practice/simulations, and one for upper class courses.
+The bidding process is divided into two cycles: one for clinics, and another for seminars, practice/simulations, and upper class courses.
 The link to access the bidding process for each cycle will become active at the appropriate time (when that bidding period is “open”).
-Click on an appropriate link to go to the Request Queue page.
+Click on an appropriate link to begin the bidding process for that cycle.